 - The computer lab is secured when not in use.
-Students needing access to the computer lab may contact any faculty or staff member to provide access.
-The Burke Street Campus lab closes at 4 PM unless the instructor is present. - Computers are available on a first come, first serve basis.
+Students needing access to the computer lab may contact any faculty or staff member to provide access. - Computers are available on a first come, first serve basis.
 Students are advised not to wait until an assignment is due.
 Scheduled classes have priority for computer lab use. - Questions will be on your tests from material covered in any assigned AV/Computer programs, skills modules, and tutorials. - No printing of PowerPoints or syllabi is permitted on any FSCC printer.
-Students must
+Students must provide their own paper for printing.

-- provide their own paper for printing. - Copies will be made with consent of the instructor only.
+• Copies will be made with consent of the instructor only.
 Student fees and SNO membership do not include copying and printing expenses.
 Students should inquire about online submission of work.
 Course documents are provided electronically to reduce printing, lower costs, and save trees.
 Emergent requests may be handled by the Nursing Department Administrative Assistant based on need and her availability.